mrdengbo/ubuntu/README.md

 # ubuntu
-this is git for ubuntu
+this is repo for ubuntu